itsskofficial/Arduino/README.md

-# Internet-Of-Things
+# Arduino
-A compilation of IoT projects, resources and much more
+A compilation of Arduino projects, resources and much more